agersant/crystal/docs/api/hot_reload/persist.md

 How this works:

 1. When the game is about to hot reload, all the `save` functions registered with `crystal.hot_reload.persist` are executed.
-The results are stored in a table, alongside their unique keys.
+The results are stored in a table, alongside their keys.
 2. All engine and game files are unloaded and reloaded.
 3. For every piece of data that was saved, we check that a `load` function with the same key was registered by the **reloaded** code.
 If there is one, it is called with the saved data as its argument.